hbeni/fgcom-mumble/README.md

  - `silence-threshold`: same, is not depending on the radio in question (but is not needed in fgcom-mumble anymore because of mumble taking care of that itself)

 The plugin will handle the old FGCom protocol fields.
 If you want newer features (for example broadcasting on several radios in parallel) you need to use the new protocol fields.

-The new protocol xml-file is supplied in the source tree and documented.

 ATC support